google/go-cloud/samples/tutorial/README.md

 # Getting Started with Go Cloud

 The best way to understand Go Cloud is to write some code and use it.
-Let's build a command line application that uploads files to blog storage on both AWS and GCP.
+Let's build a command line application that uploads files to blob storage on both AWS and GCP.
 Blob storage stores binary data under a string key, and is one of the most frequently used cloud services.
 We'll call the tool `upload`.